wp-plugins/ifttt-bridge/README.txt

 1. Install this plugin (installation instructions can be found under the “Installations” tab)
 2. Register at www.ifttt.com
 3. Install the IFTTT Instagram Gallery or any other IFTTT plugin that fits your purpose.
 If you are a developer, you might even want to develop a plugin yourself.
 4. Check out the logging and the test request form in the option panel.
-This shoud help you if you are using this plugin the first time.
+This shoud help you if you are using this plugin for the first time.

 If you need help, don’t hesitate to contact me!
 In addition this [German blog article](http://www.bjoerne.com/instagram-bilder-mit-ifttt-den-eigenen-wordpress-blog-einbinden/) may help you.